babelouest/rhonabwy/tools/rnbyc/README.md

 -s --serialize-token
 	Action: serialize given claims in a token
 -H --header
-	Display header of a parsed token, default false
+	Display header of a parsed token
 -C --claims
 	Display claims of a parsed token, default true
 -P --public-key